What is graft versus host disease (GvHD)?

 What is a stem cell and bone marrow transplant?

-How GvHD develops
+How does GvHD develop?

 GvHD means the graft reacts against the host.
 The graft is the marrow or stem cells from the donor.
 The host is the person having the transplant.